Preventing and managing conflicts with coyotes

 - actions landowners can take to protect their property

 - actions municipalities can take to address conflict situations on municipal property

 The Fish and Wildlife Conservation Act (FWCA) provides direction to landowners (or agents acting on their behalf) on removing animals that are damaging or about to damage their property.

-Download and print coyote fact sheets:
+Download and print coyote resources: